pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_auth_check.md

+---
+# metadata #
-## pachctl auth check
+title:  pachctl auth check

-Check whether a subject has a permission on a resource
+description: "Check whether a subject has a permission on a resource"
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis